 Since sun exposure is widely recognized as a risk factor for skin cancer, sun protection is a practice recommended by any health authority worth its salt.
 But what should we protect ourselves with?
 Research undertaken by the ecotoxicologist Craig Downs and other experts have shown that various ingredients in sunscreens are harmful to marine life, notably oxybenzone, an ultraviolet filter present in many of these products that is harmful to corals.
 In 2022, a Stanford University study found that coral cells metabolise this compound, turning it into the opposite of what it is: from a sunblock to a sunlight-activated toxin.

 Some places have begun to act against this environmental threat: the state of Hawaii and elsewhere have already banned sunscreen lotions containing oxybenzone and octinoxate, another ingredient toxic to marine life.
 The problem, according to Downs, is that there is no clear alternative, as other filters can be equally toxic.
 For example, octocrylene, another sunblock used, is harmful to fish, corals and other invertebrates.
 The US Oceanic and Atmospheric Administration lists up to 10 ingredients in sunscreens that are harmful to marine life.
 According to some experts, the “reef-safe” label on some sunscreens is currently just a marketing claim with no real meaning, as there are no standards in place.
-Without a doubt, the greenest option is
+Without a doubt, the greenest option is⊠the shade.

 5. Disposable chopsticks